varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 vmod_priv`` when the scope ends with that ``.priv`` pointer as its only argument.

-In the common case where a private data structure is allocated with malloc(3) would look like this::
+The common case where a private data structure is allocated with malloc(3) would look like this::

 	static const struct vmod_priv_methods mymethods[1] = {{